Josephson-Majorana cycle in topological single-electron hybrid transistors: Cotunneling processes

-The strongest proof for the presence of the Majorana states, however, is to detect their non-local character.
-For this, we consider higher-order current in the fork configuration of Fig.~\ref{setup}.
+It is worth stressing once more that the two metals are kept at the same voltage and transport occurs between the superconducting lead and the normal electrodes.
 Below the threshold voltage $V^-$, second-order transport considered so far is suppressed by Coulomb blockade.
 Nevertheless fourth-order (two-particle) processes sustain a finite current.
-Let's consider for illustration the case $n_g\sim 1$ where the Coulomb treshold is largest.
+Let us consider for illustration the case $n_g\sim 1$ where the Coulomb threshold is largest.
 Here the system remains in its ground state $|0,1\rangle$ and the states $|0,0\rangle$ and $|1,0\rangle$ needed to complete the Josephson-Majorana cycle are only virtually occupied.
+Let us consider for the sake of clarity the simple three-charge states case discussed previously.
 To evaluate the current, we determine the cotunneling rates for transitions in which two electrons are transferred from the superconducting to the normal leads (or vice versa) while leaving the island in state $|0,1\rangle$.
-As intermediate (virtual) states, we take the two linear combinations of $|0,0\rangle$ and $|1,0\rangle$ that form eigenstates of ${\cal H}_{Ch}+{\cal H}_J$.
-All processes which differ only in their intermediate but not initial and final state need to be added coherently.
+As intermediate (virtual) states, we take the two linear combinations of $|0,0\rangle$ and $|1,0\rangle$ that form the eigenstates of ${\cal H}_{Ch}+{\cal H}_J$.
+All processes that differ only in their intermediate but not initial and final states need to be added coherently.
 This includes pairs of processes in which the order of the tunneling events of the two normal lead electrons is interchanged.
-Thereby, it is important to distinguish local from non-local cotunneling.
+Thereby, it is important to distinguish local from nonlocal cotunneling.
 For local cotunneling, the amplitudes of those pairs carry opposite sign.
-For non-local cotunneling, however, this sign is compensated by the relative sign of $\delta_L=-\delta_R$ in Eq.~(\ref{tunneling}).
-As a result, local cotunneling is strongly suppressed, and non-local cotunneling dominates.
-For zero temperature and to linear order in $eV$, we find that the local contribution vanishes and the non-local one is given by (restoring $\hbar$)
+For nonlocal cotunneling, however, this sign is compensated by the relative sign of $\delta_L=-\delta_R$ in Eq.~(\ref{tunneling}).
+As a result, local cotunneling is strongly suppressed, and nonlocal cotunneling dominates.

+At $n_g=1$ we get $\theta = \pi/4$ in Eq.~(\ref{eigenstates}), and the two relevant eigenstates are the symmetric and antisymmetric combination of Cooper pair states.
+The non-local contribution $I_{LR}$ (Left-Right) to the current is given by

+On the other side the local (on the same lead) contribution to the current is given by for $i=L,R$.

+The local and non-local contributions to the current behave quite differently.
+For zero temperature and to lowest order in $eV$, we find that